 Plants don’t want to be in mud.
 A well-draining is important for root health.

-Potting mixtures use things like pine bark or other wood chips to keep the mixtures lose enough for water to drain easily.
-Composted chips are best if you are adding them to your own mixture because fresh wood chips can rob nutrients from the mixture and change the PH.
+Potting mixtures use things like pine bark or other wood chips to keep the mixtures loose enough for water to drain easily.

 In my homemade mixture, the clay balls help with this as well.

 You do want the soil to hit a balance of well-drained and the ability to hold moisture.
 It is not good if the water just flows through the pot.
 A good addition to your potting mixture that many commercial mixes use is coconut fiber.